jfriedly/foreign-currency/README.rst

 Unfortunately, the central bank began issuing new bills and coins in 2000, and they withdrew all of the old ones from circulation.
 Since everything I have is older than that, it's all practically speaking obsolete.

+Thailand
+''''''''
+The coin that I have doesn't have a year on it in a language that I can understand, so I put it in as being from the first year that it was minted, 1986.

 UK
 ''